vistadataproject/documents/Submissions/README.md

 Date Format:  YYYY-MM-DD

-## Technical Deliverables (Real-time Dashboards)
+## Technical Deliverables (Real-time)
-Technical deliverables are continuously updated on a daily basis in their respective repositories.
-A real-time dashboard of the progress, updates, commits, and changes to all code, data, metadata, and documents by contributor are available below.
+Technical deliverables are updated continuously in real-time in in all repositories.
+A real-time dashboard of the progress, updates, commits, and changes to all code, data, metadata, and documents of the key deliverables are below.

 Repository | Pulse | Issues | Wiki | Contributors | Commits | Punchcard